thibault-jouan/uh-wm/README.md

 FAQ
 ---

-_uhwm is stealing focus, how do I avoid this behavior?_
+_uhwm is stealing focus, how can I avoid this behavior?_

   You can't (yet).
 The default layout will be modified to accept an `autofocus: false` option in a future release.